 Jen Miller, M.Ed.
 I have been teaching since I was 21 years of age.
 After graduating from James Madison University, I returned to Falls Church where I had grown up, to teach in my community.
 At the time, I knew that I needed more tools in my book bag of knowledge to help each of my students reach his or her fullest potential.
 So, I returned to get a Masters Degree from George Mason University in Multicultural Education (ESOL) and from The University of Virginia in Reading.
 During my time in Falls Church, I was fortunate to be trained in a year long program through Ohio State called Literacy Collaborative under Fountas and Pinnell.
 Literacy is where my passion lies.
 I have taught Pre-K through 4th grade and no matter the age, reading and writing is what sparks creativity and conversation and change.
 At every age, it is exciting!

 I had experienced a Reggio-inspired education first-hand when my daughters were in Junior Kindergarten and I read about their experiences in the daily blog post.
-I loved how and what my children learned and, when I moved to Kindergarten in 2016-2017, I vowed to bring it to the Bensley Kindergartners as well.
+I loved how and what my children learned and, when I moved to Kindergarten in 2016-2017, I vowed to bring it my Bensley Kindergartners as well.
 When Pam Oken-Wright, my children's Junior Kindergarten teacher, newly retired from the classroom, offered to help out during the first days of school, I asked if she would also help me learn about teaching using the principles of the Reggio Emilia philosophy.
-The collaboration grew and evolved into our daily happenings of learning through joy.
+The collaboration grew and evolved into our daily happenings of learning through joy and now I get to bring these moments to the Sabot community.